rstudio/rmarkdown/README.md

 The version of pandoc included in the standard repositories is not recent enough for use with the **rmarkdown** package.
 You can install a more recent version of pandoc by installing the Haskell Platform and then following these instructions for [building pandoc from source](http://johnmacfarlane.net/pandoc/installing.html#all-platforms).

-This method installs a large number of Haskell depenedencies so might not be desirable.
+This method installs a large number of Haskell dependencies so might not be desirable.
 You can also obtain a standalone version of pandoc without the dependencies as follows:

 ##### Older Systems (RedHat/CentOS 5 & 6)